 financial aid forms

-This application is required each academic year for all School of Theology students who want to apply for financial aid (including Merit Scholarship, Dean’s Fellowship/Scholarship, and Doctoral Fellowship recipients).
-It is also for the use of applicants to the School of Theology.
+This application is required each academic year for all School of Theology students who want to apply for STH financial aid (including Merit Scholarship, Dean’s Fellowship/Scholarship, and Doctoral Fellowship recipients).
+It is also for the use of D.Min. students who wish to borrow a federal loan.
+New applicants to the School of Theology should also use this form.
 On this form, students provide personal information (such as address and denomination) and can also request federal loans and/or list any outside awards that they have applied for/received.

 For tax link information for both U.S. citizens/permanent residents and international students, scroll down this page.

-The FAFSA is required each academic year for School of Theology students who are U.S. citizens and permanent residents and are applying for a Tuition Scholarship or a federal unsubsidized loan.
-The list below will help you determine if you need to submit a 2013-2014 FAFSA.
+The FAFSA is required each academic year for School of Theology students who are U.S. citizens and permanent residents and are applying for a Tuition Scholarship and/or federal aid.
+Federal aid refers to a federal unsubsidized loan or federal work-study.
+The list below will help you determine if you need to submit the FAFSA.
 The Title IV code to submit your FAFSA to Boston University School of Theology is 002130.
-The FAFSA requires a minimum of 5-7 business days to transmit to Boston University.
+The FAFSA requires approximately 5-7 business days to transmit to Boston University after the student completes it.

-The 2013-2014 FAFSA application opens on January 1, 2012.
-It is required that you use the IRS Data Retrieval tool if you are presented with the option to do so.
-The IRS data retrieval tool will allow you to import your 2012 tax information directly from the IRS to improve the accuracy of your FAFSA data.
-It is strongly recommended that you wait to file your 2013-2014 FAFSA until at least two weeks after you file your 2012 tax return so that the IRS data retrieval tool will be available to you.
-Otherwise, you will have to correct your FAFSA at a later date once you have filed your 2012 taxes.
+The 2016-2017 FAFSA application opens on January 1, 2016.
+You are strongly encouraged to use the IRS Data Retrieval tool if you are presented with the option to do so.
+The IRS data retrieval tool will allow you to import your 2015 tax information directly from the IRS to improve the accuracy of your FAFSA data.
+It is strongly recommended that you wait to file your 2016-2017 FAFSA until at least two weeks after you file your 2015 tax return so that the IRS data retrieval tool will be available to you.
+Otherwise, you will have to correct your FAFSA at a later date once you have filed your 2015 taxes.

-For students who will not be filing a 2012 tax return (e.g. those who had no income) and are therefore ineligible to use IRS Data Retrieval, a separate income verification process is used for those who wish to borrow a federal unsubsidized loan.
-If you do not use IRS tax retrieval to complete your 2013-2014 FAFSA, your application will be selected for verification and you will need to provide an IRS tax transcript (which will take a minimum of 10 business days to receive from the IRS).
-Students who estimate their financial FAFSA data will not be eligible for federal aid.
+For students who will not be filing a 2015 tax return (e.g. those who had no income) and are therefore ineligible to use IRS Data Retrieval, a separate income verification form is used for those who wish to borrow federal aid.

 As a graduate student, only your own financial information is to be included on the FAFSA.
 Do not include your parent(s)/guardian(s) data.

-* If you are a returning student who had a federal work study and/or a Perkins loan in the previous academic year and you want to receive it again, you must complete the FAFSA with IRS Data Retrieval regardless of the type of scholarship you receive from the School of Theology.
-Federal work study and Perkins loans are considered need-based aid.
+If you are a returning student who had a federal work study award in the previous academic year and you want to receive it again, you must complete the FAFSA with IRS Data Retrieval regardless of the type of scholarship you receive from the School of Theology.
+Federal work study is considered need-based aid.

-* Applicants/incoming students who want to be considered for federal work study and/or a Perkins loan must complete the FAFSA with IRS Data Retrieval regardless of the type of scholarship they have received from the School of Theology.
+Applicants/incoming students who want to be considered for federal work study must complete the FAFSA with IRS Data Retrieval regardless of the type of scholarship they have received from the School of Theology.
+Incoming students who are awarded federal work study will be asked to supply the prior year’s U.S. federal tax return.

-- Merit Scholarships/Dean’s Fellowships/Dean’s Scholarships/Doctoral Fellowships for students NOT requesting federal loans require: STH Financial Aid Application ONLY.
+- Dean’s Fellowships/Dean’s Scholarships/Thurman/Raices Latinas/UMC Ordination Candidates/Doctoral Fellowships for students NOT requesting federal loans require: STH Financial Aid Application ONLY.

-- Merit Scholarships/Dean’s Fellowships/Dean’s Scholarships/Doctoral Fellowships for students REQUESTING FEDERAL LOANS require: STH Financial Aid Application PLUS 2013-2014 FAFSA completed using IRS Data Retrieval.
+- Dean’s Fellowships/Dean’s Scholarships/Thurman/Raices Latinas/UMC Ordination Candidates for students REQUESTING FEDERAL LOANS require: STH Financial Aid Application PLUS FAFSA completed using IRS Data Retrieval.

-- Doctoral students who have completed coursework and are no longer eligible for STH financial aid who WANT TO REQUEST FEDERAL LOANS require: STH Financial Aid Application PLUS 2013-2014 FAFSA completed using IRS Data Retrieval.
+- Ph.D. students who have completed coursework and are no longer eligible for STH financial aid who WANT TO REQUEST FEDERAL LOANS require: STH Financial Aid Application PLUS FAFSA completed using IRS Data Retrieval.

-- Doctoral students who have completed coursework and are no longer eligible for STH financial aid who do not want federal loans do not need to complete any financial aid applications.
+- Ph.D. students who have completed coursework and are no longer eligible for STH financial aid who do not want federal loans do not need to complete any financial aid applications.

 Incoming students must apply for financial aid prior to matriculation into STH – June 15th deadline for September matriculation, December 15th deadline for January matriculation.